 - The office of the President shall be filled by direct election in a secret ballot vote of the members present, unless acclaimed.

-- The other five positions on the Executive will be filled in one election by secret ballot of the members present, unless six are acclaimed.
+- The other five positions on the Executive will be filled in one election by secret ballot of the members present, unless five are acclaimed.